 Powdery mildew is caused by several different fungi that grow in a thin layer on plant tissues.
 In perennial plants such as the Jade Plant, the fungal bodies can overwinter in buds, reemerging when conditions are ideal for their growth.
 Spores are often distributed by the wind to new, uninfected plants or spread in greenhouses from plant to plant.
 Temperatures between 60 and 80 °F (16 and 27 °C) are required for germination, along with relative humidity above 90 percent.
-Standing water on leaves is not necessary and can inhibit spore germination in some cases.
+Standing water on leaves is unnecessary and can inhibit spore germination in some cases.
 Standing water encourages further fungal growth, so it should be discouraged.

 - Back to genus Crassula